BrantKeener/sublist-sort/README.md

 DB_PORT={port on which you have your DB}
 ```

+A seed file with 150 items has been added to make initial testing easier.

 ## Deployment

 Deploying with a server will require a service like Heroku.